African trypanosomiasis (sleeping sickness)

 - Tsetse flies are attracted by bright and dark colours.
 Wear light-coloured clothing or neutral colors that blend with the environment.

-- In areas where sleeping sickness occurs, avoid blood transfusions unless it is an emergency.
+- In areas where sleeping sickness occurs, avoid blood transfusions and organ transplants unless it is an emergency.

-- If you must receive a blood transfusion while travelling, try to ensure the donated blood has been tested for sleeping sickness.
+- If you must receive a blood transfusion or organ transplant while travelling, try to confirm the donated blood or organ has been tested for sleeping sickness.

-- If you cannot ensure the blood has been screened, and you do not require emergency care, return home for treatment.
+- If you cannot confirm the blood or organ has been screened, and you do not require emergency care, return home for treatment.

 - Know the symptoms of sleeping sickness and see a health care provider if they develop.